Johnny Morris (American football): Early life

 Morris was born on September 26, 1935, in Long Beach California.
 He attended Long Beach Polytechnic High School (Poly).
 At 140 pounds (63.5 kg), he was deemed too small to play varsity football at Poly, and had to play Class B football.
 Disheartened, he left football for the school's track team.

-College
+College career

 Morris did not receive any athletic scholarship offers after graduating high school.
 He attended the University of California, Santa Barbara, where he became a star halfback on the football team under coach Ed Cody.
 Morris weighed only 160 pounds (72.6 kg).
 He excelled as a rusher, receiver and returner.
 As a junior, he returned a punt 70 yards for a touchdown against Occidental College, while wearing only one shoe.
 In his final game as a senior in 1957, he returned a kickoff 86 yards for a touchdown.
 Morris went into that 1957 Thanksgiving Day game with an 8.1 yards per carry rushing average.

 As a senior in 1957, Morris was named first-team All-California Collegiate Athletic Association (CCAA) at halfback.
 One of the other first-team selections was future Pro Football Hall of Fame coach John Madden at tackle.